 Companies typically spend up to half of their marketing budgets on traditional media to generate only 10-20 per cent of their response, and a much smaller amount on online media which generates up to 50 per cent of their response.
 This mismatch between budget spend and response means that businesses could be wasting a third of their marketing budgets.

-These results are based on evidence from Mediahawk’s analyses of response activity to both traditional and ‘new’ media.
+These results are based on evidence from Mediahawk's analysis of response activity to both traditional and 'new' media.

 Media channels have increased in number and have fractured.
 Traditionally, advertising was on a mass basis but people are now consuming media in a different way and moving towards their interests (especially online).
 This is making it more difficult to target respondents with mass communication.
 However, marketing managers are still spending a large proportion of their budget on more traditional media compared to some of the newer areas.

 - The reward structure for traditional media owners is based on media buyers getting a commission.
 Until they find a way of replacing this commission through other means, media buying agencies are not strongly incentivised to move their clients to other channels that will result in less fee income;